Steven van Voorhees: Death

 His will is dated 25 August 1677, which has been called a "lengthy, odd document" in which he bequeaths his entire estate to his five surviving children.
 In 1683, he was manager of taxes in Flatlands.

 Steven van Voorhees died 16 February 1684.

 Name origin and variants

 The name "Voorhees" is the anglicised form of "van voor Hees" which means from "before" or "in front of" Hees, a small village of about 9 houses and 50 inhabitants 1.25 miles (2 km) south of Ruinen.

-Steven van Voorhees' paternal grandfather, Coert van voor Hees, resided near the front of the village of Hees.
+Steven van Voorhees' father, Coert van voor Hees, resided near the front of the hamlet of Hees.

 Legacy

 The van Voorhees have a family coat of arms, which was first published in America in 1880 by Elias W. van Voorhees.

 Steven van Voorhees is considered the patriarch of a "pioneer family of Bergen County," and is considered the "founder," as well as the first American representative of the well-known Voorhees family line.

 Among his namesakes is Voorhies Avenue in Brooklyn.